Finances During Coronavirus

 Unemployment is the most common way to receive government assistance quickly.
 Thanks to the Coronavirus Aid, Relief, and Economic Security (CARES) Act, self-employed workers who previously would not have been able to file can request assistance.

 If you don't have insurance, consider COBRA if you're laid off, or even look into Medicare and Medicaid.
-The Temporary Assistance for Needy Families program can provide temporary assistance, as can the Low Income Home Energy Assistance Program (LIHEAP).
+The Temporary Assistance for Needy Families program and the Low Income Home Energy Assistance Program (LIHEAP) can provide temporary assistance.

 Get Creative for Mealtime